 I am an Assistant Professor in the John Chambers College of Business and Economics at West Virginia University and the Academic Director of the Kendrick Center for an Ethical Economy.
 Before that I was an Assistant Professor in the Philosophy Department at the University of Maryland, College Park, where I founded the major in Philosophy, Politics, and Economics.
 I am also an Affiliated Fellow at the F.A.
 Hayek Program for Advanced Studies in Philosophy, Politics, and Economics at the Mercatus Center at George Mason University.

-I completed my PhD in four years at the University of Arizona under the direction of Jerry Gaus, Dave Schmidtz, and Steve Wall.
+I completed my PhD in four years at the University of Arizona.
 My work has appeared, among other places, in the the Journal of Philosophy, American Political Science Review, and American Journal of Political Science.
 My first book, published by Cambridge University Press, is titled Secret Government: The Pathologies of Publicity.
 I work at the intersection of social philosophy and political economy.